keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ![architecture_ami_instance](https://user-images.githubusercontent.com/13093517/84097031-64a4c380-a9d1-11ea-8358-1c3eec1c4471.png)

 - You have the option of using dedicated tenancy with your instance.
-This means that within an AWS datacenter, you have exclusive access to physical hardware.
+This means that within an AWS data center, you have exclusive access to physical hardware.
 Naturally, this option incurs a high cost, but it makes sense if you work with technology that has a strict licensing policy.
 - With EC2 VM Import, you can import existing VMs into AWS as long as those hosts use VMware ESX, VMware Workstation, Microsoft Hyper-V, or Citrix Xen virtualization formats.
 - When you launch a new EC2 instance, EC2 attempts to place the instance in such a way that all of your VMs are spread out across different hardware to limit failure to a single location.
 You can use placement groups to influence the placement of a group of interdependent instances that meet the needs of your workload.
 There is an explanation about placement groups in a section below.
 - When you launch an instance in Amazon EC2, you have the option of passing user data to the instance when the instance starts.
 This user data can be used to run common automated configuration tasks or scripts.
 For example, you can pass a bash script that ensures htop is installed on the new EC2 host and is always active.